digitaltom/mapforge/engines/ulogger/README.md

 ## API endpoints:
 Auth
-`curl -H 'Content-Type: application/x-www-form-urlencoded' -X POST http://localhost:3000/ulogger/client/index.php -d 'action=auth&pass=supers3cr3t&user=cwh'`
+`curl -H 'Content-Type: application/x-www-form-urlencoded' -X POST http://localhost:3000/ulogger/client/index.php -d 'action=auth&pass=supers3cr3t&user=cwh@domain.org'`

 Sets a cookie with a token for the following requests.
+If a user with the provided email is found, the map is assigned to that user.

 New Track
 `curl -H 'Content-Type: application/x-www-form-urlencoded' -X POST http://localhost:3000/ulogger/client/index.php -d 'action=addtrack&track=Auto_2024.06.09_20.59.57'`